-Sacred Space director Teresa Cowan Jones is an executive and personal coach, an ordained minister in the United Church of Christ, an instructor at the Center for Integrative Medicine, faculty and associate director of the Charter for Hesychia School for Spiritual Direction, and founder of The Compassion Coalition and the Breakthrough Leadership Institute, a transformational leadership and community development initiative.
+Sacred Space director Teresa Cowan Jones is an executive and personal coach, an ordained minister in the United Church of Christ, an instructor at the Center for Integrative Medicine, faculty and assistant director of the Hesychia School for Spiritual Direction, and founder of The Compassion Coalition and the Breakthrough Leadership Institute, a transformational leadership and community development initiative.
 As such, she directs its premier program, Sacred Space, a secular and interfaith community that builds skills of compassion through contemplative practices to fuel social justice.
 A fellow in the Public Voices Fellowship and Harvard University's Spiritual Innovator Cohort, she is also author of over one hundred tools for effectiveness, Teresa holds a B.S. in Psychology and a Master of Divinity with highest honors from Vanderbilt University (1996).
 A professionally trained coach, Teresa has served as coach and faculty of the Center for Progressive Leadership, a national nonpartisan leadership organization developing high-potential political leaders who can affect policy-making.
 Teresa also developed and taught university courses in sociology and has twenty years of professional experience in leadership development in both the public and private sectors.

 Peter Woods is a Sacred Space co-founder and small group facilitator, and has had a private counseling office in Tucson since 2000.
 He has also worked as a counselor with hospice patients and with Catholic Social Service.
 Before he began his counseling career, he practiced law for 8 years.